How to Plan a St. Paul Kitchen Remodel: A Guide to Getting It Right the First Time

 2. Define Your Style (And Your Why)

-Your personal style is the foundation.
-Whether you're going for minimalist chic or warm traditional, a good remodel brings those ideas to life without sacrificing usability.
-Lean into the feelings you are hoping to achieve in your kitchen.
-Do you need something to ease your busy mind?
-Or perhaps something to enliven your thoughts and get you inspired?
-Naming the overall feeling you want to embody can help us direct the aesthetic that will best achieve that goal.
-We work with many clients who want their kitchen to feel cozy, calm, and modern.
-If that sounds like you, a hygge-inspired design may be worth exploring.
-This style favor natural materials, soft color palettes, and a sense of calm that can truly change how your home feels.
+Your personal style is the foundation of the remodel.
+Whether you're going for minimalist chic or warm traditional, a good remodeling project brings those ideas to life while maintaining usability.
+Lean into the feelings you want to achieve in your kitchen.
+Do you need something to ease a busy mind?
+Or perhaps something to enliven your thoughts and inspire you?
+Naming the overall feeling you want to embody helps direct the right aesthetic.

 3. Set a Realistic Budget (and Build in Wiggle Room)